snellrene/iam-portfolio/02-mfa-conditional-access/README.md

 # Policy 01: MFA Enforced Conditional Access

 Company wants to enforce MFA for all users accessing any cloud application.
 I configured a Conditional Access policy to enforce MFA across all users and cloud applications, aligning with Zero Trust principles (Never Trust, Always Verify).
+While testing Conditional Access, I encountered a user access issue due to unmet policy conditions and resolved it by reviewing and adjusting the policy.

 ## Overview
 Implemented Conditional Access policy to enforce secure authentication using MFA in Entra ID.